Jaim-gem/Jaim-gem/README.md

 - :relaxed: Hi, I’m Jaimie Greasley (@Jaim-gem).
-- :woman_scientist::atom: I’m interested in Quantum physics, Quantum computing and Quantum machine learning.
+- :woman_scientist::atom: I’m interested in Quantum mechanics, Quantum computing for Optimization & Machine Learning.
-- :books::computer: I’m currently learning Quantum Machine Learning with Qiskit.
 - :email: How to reach me: jaimie.greasley@gmail.com.
 Also on LinkedIn as "Jaimie Greasley".

 <!---